 Travel gears I’d recommend

-What I may advise for your travel gears that may slip from your checklist, a wifi pocket can be very handy to share data on multiple devices.
-And most importantly, buy immediately a local sim card (sold even in some groceries and streets vendors).
+What I may advise for your travel gear that may slip from your checklist, a wifi pocket can be very handy to share data on multiple devices.
+And most importantly, buy immediately a local sim card (sold even in some groceries and street vendors).
 On this note, Internet Cafe’ are very popular in the Philippines and can be found everywhere, just ask around.

 And last, a power bank if you use your electronic devices a lot (laptop, phone, camera etc).